Lake Charles, Louisiana: Economy

 Swimming in polluted Lake Charles opposite the Olin Mathieson chemical plant in 1972: Cleanup efforts of Lake Charles' waterways have been so successful that Prien Lake now supports both recreational and commercial fishing, and has a safe public beach.

 The top employer, the Calcasieu Parish School System, employs around 5,000 workers.
 The second-largest employer is L'Auberge Casino Resort, which has 2,400 workers.

 Industry and manufacturing

 Several petrochemical plants and an oil refinery are located nearby along the Calcasieu Ship Channel.
 Turner Industries, Westlake Chemical Corporation, and Citgo each employ over a thousand people.
-The Trunkline LNG terminal, immediately southwest of Lake Charles, is one of the United States' few liquified natural gas terminals.
+The Lake Charles LNG terminal, immediately southwest of Lake Charles, is one of the United States' few liquified natural gas terminals.
 It has facilities for LNG receipt, storage, and regasification.
-Other industrial companies include PPG Industries, Phillips 66, Sasol, and W. R. Grace.
-Local industry also includes a number of manufacturing companies.
+Other industrial companies include PPG Industries, Phillips 66, Sasol, and Grace.
+Local industry also includes several manufacturing companies.
 Chennault International Airport hosts AAR Corp, which services airplanes, and a Northrop Grumman facility.
 The Shaw Group has a manufacturing facility, which manufactures and exports parts for nuclear power plants.